jabrail-chumakov/Robot-watchdog-in-an-indoor-environment/README.md

 * **Room R3:** This room is reachable from corridor 2 via door D3.
 * **Room R4:** This room is reachable from corridor 2 via door D4.

+I've made the assumption that the entire environment is a **20 x 20** square with the origin in the top left corner for the sake of convenience.
+The figure below shows further assumptions that were made regarding the coordinates of the beginning point as well as the locations in each of the rooms.

 ## Scenario

 The scenario involves a pet-like robot with the following behaviour.